modelingevolution/micro-plumberd/README.md

 # micro-plumberd
-Micro library for EventStore, CQRS and EventSourcing Just eXtreamly simple.
+Micro library for EventStore, CQRS and EventSourcing.
+Just eXtreamly simple.

 Documentation can be found here: